jc9536/Assignment_2/Assignment_2.md

 ## 2. Interpret the correlation.
 (2 pts)

-The Pearsoncorrelation suggests that there is a very weak negative relationship between income and happiness.
+The Pearson correlation suggests that there is a very weak negative relationship between income and happiness.
 In other words there is a very weak relationship where as income increases, happiness will decrease.